viperproject/viper-ide/README.md

 Viper-Sublime-IDE requires Sublime Text 3 and will not work with Sublime Text 2.

+#### 2. Get the IDE files

-#### 2. Clone this repository to the Sublime Packages directory:
+Clone this repository to the Sublime Packages directory:

 ```bash
 $ cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages
 $ hg clone ssh://hg@bitbucket.org/viperproject/viper-sublime-ide Silver
 ```

+#### 3. Create jar-files for verification backends

-#### 3. Assembly or download a fat jar for each Viper backend you want to use from the IDE.
+Assembly or download a fat jar for each Viper backend you want to use from the IDE.
 Put all the jars in your user's default java extentions directory.
 For example, if you have a silicon.jar file, you should do the following: